Welcome to Experience OpenShift Virtualization!

 Next steps

-If you would like to learn more about OpenShift Virtualization, please visit the landing page, review the documentation, or view some of our demo videos on YouTube.
+If you would like to learn more about OpenShift Virtualization, please visit the landing page, review the documentation, enjoy one of our interactive experiences, or view some of our demo videos on YouTube.

 Requirements for the Lab Environment

-• Participant needs to have their own computer with browser and internet access.
+• Participant needs to have their own computer with a web browser and internet access.

 • Chromium based browsers are recommended as some copy/paste functions don’t work in Firefox for the time being.